rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 These topics are not especially difficult or out of reach, but only that they require a significant design effort to be used effectively in a production context such as a wide CFD code like TRUST.
 Moreover, they do not always apply.
 In contrast, I believe that the advices I will give to you in this blog post are easy enough so that you can apply them straightforwardly to most kernel while porting your code to the GPU in a time limited environment.
 If getting *optimal* performance is crucial to your application, consider learning more about the *advanced* items, but keep in mind that **performance often comes at the cost of portability**.
 The advices are general enough so that they should allow speedups on all cards from all vendors.
 Note that I will point out in when any of the *advanced* optimizations would be relevant throughout the blogpost.

 **Note:** The target audience are engineers / researchers that want to get started with GPU porting in a code that relies on custom, domain specific low-level kernel.
-But do not reinvent the wheel ! i.e. do not rewrite kernels that have been implemented, highly optimized and distributed in libraries.
-Consider looking into (non exhaustive list !):
+But do not reinvent the wheel! i.e. do not rewrite kernels that have been implemented, highly optimized and distributed in libraries.
+Consider looking into (non exhaustive list!):

 - [CUDA Libraries](https://docs.Nvidia.com/cuda-libraries/index.html).
 - [kokkos kernels](https://github.com/kokkos/kokkos-kernels) for portable BLAS, sparse BLAS and graph kernels.